-The Planning and Development Department completed a transportation analysis (see Attachment E) and determined that the proposed amendment results in no new daily trips (a decrease of 20,112 net new daily trips.
+The Planning and Development Department completed a transportation analysis (see Attachment E) and determined that the proposed amendment results in a decrease of 8,422 8,422 net daily trips.
 This analysis is based upon the comparison of what potentially could be built on that site given the proposed land use category (as detailed in FLUE Policy 1.2.16 Development Standards for Impact Assessment) versus the maximum development potential.
-Potential traffic impacts will be addressed through the Concurrency and Mobility Management System Office but only in a piece meal manner.
+Potential traffic impacts will be addressed through the Concurrency and Mobility Management System Office, but only in a piecemeal manner.
 In addition to the impacts of this land use amendment the Department has addressed cumulative impacts which are shown on Attachment C, Cumulative Impact Table for 2013l Series.